 If your cat is purring when you’re stroking it and maybe even drools contently, a gentle bite on your hand or finger is usually a sign of affection.
-The bite usually doesn’t hurt, and even if you’d rather your cat didn’t bite you, there’s no aggressiveness involved.
+If a cat play bites you, it’s not trying to hurt you.
+A play bite usually doesn’t hurt, and even if you’d rather your cat didn’t bite you, there’s no aggressiveness involved.
 Your cat loves you, be happy!

 - Playful behaviour

 If your cat becomes restless while you’re stroking it and maybe also touches you with its paws, this can simply be playful behavior.
 Garrus sometimes lies on his favorite chair and lets you stroke him for a good long while, then he’ll suddenly grab your arm and bite it a bit during play.
 He simply has a lot of energy and enjoys play-fighting.
 Of course it’s best not to encourage this behavior and you’re well-advised never to use your hands to play with your cats.
 Use fishing pole toys or similar and make sure you signal to your cat that your hands are off-limits.
 You might have fun playing this way with a kitten, but a grown cat attacking your hands is no fun.